Cranberry Sauce with Apricots, Raisins, and Orange

 - Cardamon will give it a nice bite to it

-- Candied pineapples chopped in small chunks
+- Candied pineapples chopped into small chunks.

 - Add a cinnamon stick while cooking.
 Remove after the cranberry is cooled off.